KingHorey/alx-pre_course/0x01-git/README.md

-This is the first directory under my ALX repo
+my first readme

+This readme file waas updated using the github interface